 Water resistance: 50 meters

-Strap: Black crocodile-pattern leather with folding clasp in rose gold PVD steel
+Strap: Black crocodile-pattern leather with a folding clasp in rose gold PVD steel

 Crystal: Sapphire, antireflective on both sides